What do I need to know before retiring in Montezuma?

 - What should I pack when moving to Montezuma?

-- What are healthcare services like in Montezuma?
+- What is life like in Montezuma?

 - Is the cost of living in Montezuma high?